Skip to main content

 Elevated park / urban walk

-A 1.45-mile former railway turned public park running through Chelsea and terminating at Hudson Yards — free to walk, with rotating art installations, and a natural pivot to the Edge observatory (100th-floor open-air deck) if you want the vertigo view.
+A 1.45-mile former railway turned public park, running through Chelsea to Hudson Yards.
+Free, with rotating art installations.
+Pivots naturally into the Edge observatory (100th-floor open-air deck) if you want the vertigo view.

 Outdoor walk / neighborhood